- Large Crock Pot

-- Turn off/unplug Crock Pot and just let it sit for 3 hours.
+- Turn the Crock Pot OFF and just let it sit there, undisturbed, for 3 hours.